MiltonKarun/ToDoListAPI/README.md

 # To-Do List API

 This project is a simple RESTful API that allows users to manage a to-do list.
 It was built using .NET C# and ASP.NET Core.
-The API supports basic CRUD operations for managing to-do items, along with bonus features like filtering, sorting, and marking items as completed.
+The API supports basic CRUD operations for managing to-do items.
+It also has bonus features like filtering, sorting, and marking items as completed.
 Additionally, it includes **basic authentication** and **input validation**.

 The API will be running on **http://localhost:5199**